“Where’s your catch?"

 “She wouldn’t, sweetie,” insists Celia’s mom.
 “She knows… she knows full well what he’d do.
 To you.
 To me.
 She’d know it’s not her secret to tell.”

-Celia: Celia had been extremely grateful for Pete’s support; she’d teased him about wanting to keep Diana safe so he could take her out later, and even his firm rebuke hadn’t been enough to dim her amusement, nor the respect he’d earned from her for all of the work he’d put in to help her family.
+Celia: Celia had been extremely grateful for Pete’s support.
+She’d teased him about wanting to keep Diana safe so he could take her out later.
+Even his firm rebuke hadn’t been enough to dim her amusement, nor the respect he’d earned from her for all of the work he’d put in to help her family.
 She’d told him once, privately, that she “would’ve been lost without you.”
-She thinks he’d gotten a little emotional, but it’s hard to tell with Pete: all of his glowers look the same.
+She thinks he’d gotten a little emotional, but it’s hard to tell with Pete.
+All of his glowers look the same.

 GM: Some are harder than others.
 Like the one he gave at the suggestion of taking her mom out.
 But there hadn’t been one after she’d thanked him.